davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 - Up to **15** read replicas
 - Within AZ, Cross AZ, or Cross region
-- Eventually consistent - reads are asynchronous.
+- Eventually consistent - reads are **asynchronous**.
 - A read replica can be promoted out of the read-replicas to become its own write database
 - The connection string in the application must include all the read replicas included.
+  - Auto-scaling and a reader endpoint is only available in RDS Aurora - for non-Aurora RDS, you would have to manually scale in/out read-replicas and update the connection string with the read replicas (although there are work-arounds).
 - Example of a use: A reporting database, that you don't want to slow down the application database, can read data from a read-replica.

 ### Network Costs